Nigel Bates: 1992–1998

-Nigel falls in love with his new employee, Debbie Tyler (Nicola Duffett).
-Debbie is estranged from her abusive husband, Liam Tyler (Francis Magee); however, Liam returns to reunite with Debbie and visit their daughter, Clare (Gemma Bissix), after tracking them down.
-He reacts with fury when he realises Nigel is seeing Debbie, and bullies both in an attempt to split them up.
+It is then Nigel falls in love with his employee, Debbie Tyler (Nicola Duffett), and the two soon get engaged.
+But then the couple are startled when Debbie's estranged abusive husband, Tyler (Francis Magee), arrives in the square to reunite with Debbie and visit their daughter Clare (Gemma Bissix) after tracking them down.
+He reacts with fury when he realises Nigel is seeing Debbie, and begins hassling both in an attempt to split them up.
 Eventually, Liam is frightened away by Grant after Nigel enlists his help.
 Nigel and Debbie eventually marry and are happy until Debbie is killed in a hit-and-run accident.
 Nigel is devastated by her death.
-Liam returns and fights Nigel for custody of Clare, but is unsuccessful because of his history of violent behaviour towards Debbie, and his current girlfriend, Caroline Webber (Francesca Hall), admitting that Liam has been abusive towards her; Nigel legally adopts Claire after being awarded custody of her.
+Liam returns and fights Nigel for custody of Clare, but is unsuccessful because of his history of violent behaviour towards Debbie and other women; Liam's new girlfriend, Caroline Webber (Francesca Hall), later admits that Liam has been abusive towards her.
+Because of this, Nigel legally adopts Clare after being awarded custody of her.

-Following a long period of mourning for Debbie, Nigel grows close to Lorraine Wicks (Jacqueline Leonard) and attempts to ignite a relationship.
+After mourning Debbie for a long period, Nigel grows close to barmaid Lorraine Wicks (Jacqueline Leonard) and attempts to ignite a relationship.
 This goes awry as Lorraine does not return Nigel's romantic feelings and is instead attracted to Grant, which deeply hurts Nigel.
-Nigel later meets Julie Haye (Karen Henthorn), Clare's schoolteacher, who occasionally drops into his video shop to rent French films.
+A couple of months later Nigel meets Julie Haye (Karen Henthorn), Clare's schoolteacher, who occasionally drops into his video shop to rent French films.
 Their friendship blossoms into romance, but Nigel remains reticent, believing he is tarnishing Debbie's memory.
 He almost loses Julie after she announces she is moving to Scotland, but on the night of her departure, Nigel sees sense and pledges his love for Julie and he and Clare leave Walford for Scotland to be with Julie and her son, Josh Saunders (Jon Lee).

+Dot goes to stay with Nigel in 2001.
+In October 2009, it is revealed that Nigel has had a heart attack and Dot again goes to visit him, followed by another visit in 2014.